intrahealth/client-registry-docs/docs/index.md

 ## Use Cases

-The CR is one component in a more complex HIS architecture needed to accomplish important use cases, such as:
+The Client Registry is one component in a more complex HIS architecture needed to accomplish important use cases, such as:

 * **Deduplicating patients**: Sometimes patients have multiple diagnostic results stored within a POS.
 The Client Registry will link patients based on configurable decision rules so multiple test results for the same patient can be found.

 * **Tracking patients lost to clinical care**: EMRs are often not interoperable with one another, resulting in difficulty tracking patients as they move between facilities to seek care.
 A Client Registry will help data managers to track patients, decreasing instances of duplicate and incomplete records, patients LTFU, and sub-optimal care.

 !!! caution
     The Client Registry is not deduplicating or even touching patient clinical and demographic records within point-of-service systems.
-Instead, it provides a unique identifier to enable use cases like deduplication - which must be an external process.
+Instead, it provides a way to enable use cases like deduplication - which must be an external process.

+## Workflows

 ## Architecture